How to Apply

 Students who enroll without aid may apply for support in future semesters but should be aware that funding opportunities are extremely limited and in no way guaranteed.
 They should plan to finance their entire education on their own.
 International students who are admitted without aid must provide official bank documents showing they have enough funds to support their educational expenses (tuition, books, fees and personal living expenses) before an I-20 can be issued.

-Students who are awarded financial aid with their admission can expect to continue receiving aid in some form, provided they meet all the department and Institute guidelines for continuing aid and based on the availability of funding.
+Students who are awarded financial aid with their admission can expect to continue receiving aid in some form, provided they meet all the department and RPI guidelines for continuing aid and based on the availability of funding.
 Decisions on applications requesting aid consideration will be made after the application deadline so that all applications that are complete as of the deadline will compete as a group for whatever aid is available.
 Students who apply for aid will be notified by email as the decisions are made.
 Students may be informed the aid decision is pending and may remain pending until all potential for aid is exhausted.

 Graduate Admissions FAQs